vargo-james/quick-test/README.md

     log.append()

   If you call append with no message, the error report will still identify the exact test function which found the error.
 Most of the time, it is convenient to report errors this way:

     log.append_if("error!", something_bad_happened);
     log.append_if(something_else_bad_happened);

   The non-string arguments are boolean values.
-An error is only registered if its value is true.
+An error is only registered if its value is `true`.

 #### Simple Tests